salesforce/lwc-rfcs/text/0000-error-boundary.md

 ## Proposal

 To prevent breakage of an entire UI and to allow component logic to take advantage of alternative view rendering, LWC introduces Error Boundaries.
 Error Boundaries are LWC's components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback/alternative UI instead of the component tree that crashed.
-Error boundaries only catch error occured in lifecycle method, such as constructor, render, connectedCallback, renderedCallback, and attributeChangedCallback.
+Error boundaries only catch error occurred in lifecycle method, such as constructor, render, connectedCallback, renderedCallback, and attributeChangedCallback.

 Note that error boundary only catches errors in its children and not in the error boundary itself.
 If a component fails to catch rendering failure, the error will propagate to the closest error boundary component above.
 This, too, is similar to how catch {} block works in JavaScript.
-It is important to note that error caused outside of the lifecycle hooks, such as errors occurring when handling click event, will not result in compoment removal from the DOM.
+It is important to note that error caused outside of the lifecycle hooks, such as errors occurring when handling click event, will not result in component removal from the DOM.

 Error Boundary functionality is inspired by [React 16 new error handling mechanism]:(https://reactjs.org/blog/2017/07/26/error-handling-in-react-16.html)